gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   shootRef: # namespace cannot be set / it's the same as .metadata.namespace
     name: my-cluster # immutable

+  # the following fields are set by the GAPI
+  seedName: aws-eu2
+  providerType: aws

   sshPublicKey: c3NoLXJzYSAuLi4K # immutable, public `ssh` key of the user

   ingress: # can only be updated by the creator of the bastion